Groestlcoin/eclair/README.md

 ## Testnet usage

-Eclair is configured to run on mainnet by default, but you can still run it on testnet (or regtest): start your Bitcoin Node in testnet mode (add `testnet=1` in `groestlcoin.conf` or start with `-testnet`), and change Eclair's chain parameter and Bitcoin RPC port:
+Eclair is configured to run on mainnet by default, but you can still run it on testnet (or regtest): start your Groestlcoin Node in testnet mode (add `testnet=1` in `groestlcoin.conf` or start with `-testnet`), and change Eclair's chain parameter and Groestlcoin RPC port:

 ```
 eclair.chain=testnet